 Metabolic bone disease in bearded dragons is caused by calcium deficiency, improper diet, or improper care in general like lighting and environment.

 What Happened if the MBD gets really bad….

 If the MBD gets bad enough bearded dragons can lose the ability to move completely and they tend to look really deformed as you can see in the picture below.

 They’ll have really curvy tails, arms that sometimes come in, sometimes their jaws will be rubbery and easily movable.

 Sadly there isn’t a cure for MBD once it gets bad enough but there are ways that you can improve their situation.
-Such as by giving them proper lighting, proper diet, and proper care in general for example shed control, cleaning their tank when they need it, making sure that there aren’t any faeces in their tank and stuff like that.
+Such as by giving them proper lighting, proper diet, and proper care in general for example shed control, cleaning their tank when they need it, making sure that there aren’t any feces in their tank, and stuff like that.

 You really need to make sure that you remove them and get rid of them quickly if your dragon does end up having mites.

 Female mites can lay up to 90 babies at a time and will do so in the cracks and crevices of the enclosure, or on the dragon so remember to clean that.